Sitecore/Sitecore.Pathfinder/README.md

 The `{{Title}}` tags will be replace with the Title field in the current context item.

-Please notice that Mustache lists and partials are supported (as shown in the last line).
+Please notice that Mustache lists and partials are supported (see the Footer tag in the last line).
 Pathfinder extends the Mustache syntax to support Sitecore placeholders - the tag `{{% placeholder-name}}` will be rendered as a Sitecore placeholder.